Are you looking for some planning tips for client events? Are you a Virtual Assistant suddenly being asked to plan a big event?

 The first planning tips for client events we have here seem easy, but it is essential to ensure the best possible event.
 What is the real challenge you are facing?
 Is this a Christmas Party?
 A staff party?
 A potluck?
 You must know the event’s true purpose, and that must be kept at the front of your mind during the entire planning process.

 Often, people get caught up in planning, and we forget to consider the real purpose of the event.
 Is the goal of your potluck to eat, or is it to bring everyone in the office together to build morale?
-You must ask these questions and have the solution.
+You must ask these questions and have a solution.

 Knowing who is involved is another crucial concept in any event.
 Who are the key people involved in an event?
 Imagine the potluck.
 Who is going to be involved?
 It could be employees, management, owners, and maybe even customers.
 Your event must have systems in place so that every group or person has something to gain from the event.
 Employees want to eat and not have to work for an hour, management and owners want the staff to come together and build morale (and eat), while customers may just want some free food.